IgKh/katvan/README.md

       - Automatic directionality isolation of inline math and code
       - Toggling between logical and visual cursor movement
       - Manually flipping paragraph direction (using both Windows style `Ctrl+RShift`/`LShift`, or Firefox style `Ctrl+Shift+X`)
-      - Handy commands to insert BiDi control marks and isolates for when the algorithm doesn't quite lead to the right result (e.g. for inline math)
+      - Handy commands to manually insert BiDi control marks and isolates for when the algorithm doesn't quite lead to the right result (e.g. for some instances of inline raw text)
 - Live previews
 - Syntax highlighting
 - Syntax-aware spell checking